New York City Water Quality at a Glance

 Should NYC residents worry about lead in their water?

 NYC’s water distribution system does not have lead service lines or lead mains.
-However, buildings constructed before 1986 may have lead in their internal plumbing, such as lead solder connecting copper pipes or fixtures containing lead.
-The city treats water with orthophosphate, which creates a protective coating inside pipes to prevent lead from leaching into the water.
-If you live in an older building and are concerned about lead, consider having your water tested, especially if you have young children or are pregnant.
-Always run your tap until the water is cold before using it for drinking or cooking after long periods of non-use.
+However, homes built before 1961 may have lead service lines, and buildings constructed before 1987 may have lead in their internal plumbing.
+In 2024, 16 out of 335 residential tap samples exceeded the lead action level.
+The city treats water with orthophosphate to prevent lead leaching and offers a free Lead Service Line Replacement Program for eligible properties.
+Always run your tap until the water is cold before using it for drinking or cooking, especially after long periods of non-use.

 Why does NYC water taste different sometimes?

 The taste of NYC tap water can vary depending on which reservoir system is supplying your neighborhood.
-Water from the Catskill/Delaware system (west of the Hudson River) and the Croton system (east of the Hudson) can taste different due to variations in geology, soil conditions, and naturally occurring minerals in their respective watersheds.
-Additionally, during maintenance or drought conditions, the city may change the proportion of water coming from each system, which can affect taste.
-These variations are normal and do not indicate any safety concerns.
-The city also maintains a current water distribution map on the DEP website showing which system is supplying different parts of the city.
+Water from the Catskill/Delaware system (92.7% of supply) and the Croton system (7.3% of supply) can taste different due to variations in geology, soil conditions, and naturally occurring minerals in their respective watersheds.
+Additionally, during maintenance, drought conditions, or infrastructure repairs like the current Delaware Aqueduct project, the city may change the proportion of water from each system.
+These variations are normal and do not indicate safety concerns.

 Please read – our information